-I vaguely remember this being in the regular meal eating rotation when I was growing up.
+I vaguely remember this being on the regular meal eating rotation when I was growing up.
 I, also, had forgotten about it until last summer when we were visiting my sister and her family.
-My brother in-law, made a version of it and suddenly childhood memories came rushing back.
+My brother-in-law, made a version of it and suddenly childhood memories came rushing back.
 Needless to say, I came home and began making my version of the recipe for a perfect Three Bean Salad.

 Hope you enjoy!